kwilkins/dnd/5e-reference-doc.md

 Ritual requirements:
   * a 1,000gp gemstone
-  * a significant magic item of permanence
+  * a magic item of permanence
-  * a majority of the deceased's body
+  * a significant amount of the deceased

 ## Combat